 Most automated tests execute on a single machine and only ever interact with a single web browser window, mobile app or back-end service.
 That’s perfectly fine, since we should always aim to keep our tests simple and with as few dependencies as possible.
-When your test scenario requires interaction with more than one machine, you’ll need to build a distributed test.
-OpenTest has very good support for distributed tests, this being one of the initial design goals for the tool.
+There are also times when your test scenario will need to execute individual steps on two or more machines, either sequentially or in parallel.
+This scenario calls for building a distributed test.
+OpenTest has very good support for building distributed tests, this being one of the early design goals of the tool.

 Controlling which test steps execute on each particular machine.

 Synchronizing the execution of test steps to ensure they run in the correct sequence between the multiple machines.